ayekat/localdir/.local/etc/mutt/README.md

 mutt
 ====

-My mutt mail configuration is a little unusual; it is due to me being unable to configure mutt's account/folder hooks correctly (i.e. in a way that switching accounts/directory isn't a major PITA).
+My mutt mail configuration is a little unusual; it is due to me being too dumb to configure mutt's account/folder hooks correctly (i.e. in a way that switching accounts/directory isn't a major PITA).

 As such, `mutt` must be launched with `-F /path/to/config.muttrc` (you probably want to script that or write an alias).
 The disadvantage is that you cannot reply to mails in one mailbox from another account.
-I get occasionally annoyed by that setup and will like change this soon.
+I get occasionally annoyed by that setup and will likely change this soon.

 Passwords